github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 ➤ `See this in the query console <https://lgtm.com/query/2101340747/>`__

-Now that you've seen some general examples, let's use QL queries to analyze projects.
-In particular, LGTM generates a database representing the code and then QL is used to query this database.
+Now that you've seen some general examples, let's use the CodeQL libraries to analyze projects.
+In particular, LGTM generates a database representing the code and then CodeQL is used to query this database.
 See `Database generation <https://lgtm.com/help/lgtm/generate-database>`__ for more details on how the database is built.

+..
+XX: Perhaps a link to the "CodeQL libraries for X"?

 The previous exercises just used the primitive types built in to QL.
 Although we chose a project to query, they did not use the project-specific database.
-The following example queries *do* use these databases and give you an idea of what QL can be used for.
-There are more details about how to write QL `below <#learning-ql>`__, so don't worry if you don't fully understand these examples yet!
+The following example queries *do* use these databases and give you an idea of what CodeQL can be used for.
+There are more details about how to use CodeQL `below <#learning-ql>`__, so don't worry if you don't fully understand these examples yet!

 Python
 ~~~~~~